atapour/monocularDepth-Inference/README.md

 ```

 The output results are written in the results directory taken as an argument ('./results' by default):
-* the file with the suffix "-original" is the original input image.
+* the file with the suffix "_original" is the original input image.
-* the file with the suffix "-restyled" is the style transferred image.
+* the file with the suffix "_restyled" is the style transferred image.
-* the file with the suffix "-depth" is the output depth image.
+* the file with the suffix "_depth" is the output depth image.

 ---